- Location: Washington

-- Basic passenger vehicle registration fees begin at $43.75:
+- Basic vehicle registration fees begin with a $30 license fee.

-You may also need to pay a $5 subagent fee, a $20 license plate fee if you need to get new plates, and any inspection fees, if applicable.
+You may also need to pay a filing fee, a $5 subagent fee, a $20 license plate fee if you need to get new plates, and any inspection fees, if applicable.

 WA License Plates